I want to tell you a story about why marketing matters. Or why it matters to me, at least.

 If you believe what we believe, that the best, most successful organizations start by being great on the inside …

-That your people need to understand what you stand for, why you do what you do, and know without a doubt that they matter …
+That your people need to understand what you stand for, why you do what you do, how they play a role in making your mission happen, and know without a doubt that they matter …

 That that’s how you’re able to be your best for your customers …